20 Things You Need for a New Puppy

 Everything in the house is new to your puppy.
 He'll chew on everything, explore every crevice, and make lots of mess on the floor.
 Here's my list of 20 things you need for a new puppy so you're prepared for the mischief that lies ahead.

 Dogs need access to clean water day and night.
-Choose a basic but heavy bowl like this stainless steel water bowl so it doesn't skid or tip over when your puppy drinks.
-For added convenience, a gravity-fed water dispenser means you don't have to fill up as often, and the water stays fur-free for longer.
+Choose a basic but heavy water bowl so it doesn't skid or tip over when your puppy drinks.
+For added convenience, a gravity-fed water dispenser means you don't have to fill up as often, and the water stays debris-free for longer.

-If you have more than one dog in the house, I recommend the Outward Hound Fun Feeder to prevent your dogs from competitively wolfing down their food too fast, resulting in hiccups, bloating, and indigestion.
-The slower eating also helps them focus on their own food and prevents resource guarding and fighting.
-A convenient option for a one-dog-home is an automatic dog food dispenser.
-These range from basic gravity-fed food bowls to timer-activated dispensers with on-board cameras.
+If you have more than one dog in the house, slow feed bowls prevent them from competitively wolfing down their food too fast, resulting in hiccups, bloating, and indigestion.
+Slower eating also helps prevent resource guarding and fights.
+For a one-dog-home, choices range from a basic heavy food bowl, to gravity-fed food bowls, to timer-activated dispensers.

 Choose a high quality puppy kibble to give your dog all the nutrition he needs during the coming year of rapid growth and development.
-Ideally he's already eating a quality brand, so stick with that to minimize the risk of stomach upset (puppies have relatively weak gut biomes).
+Ideally, his breeder already started him on a quality brand, so you can stick with that to minimize the risk of stomach upset (puppies have relatively weak and sensitive gut biomes).
 Otherwise, I recommend Hill's Science Diet or Blue Buffalo, both of which offer high meat and low grain content.

 4. Puppy Training Pads